The AI Noise Machine

 Borrowed technical prestige

 A great deal of AI discourse now relies on terms that sound precise to non-technical people and are used carelessly enough to inflate the sophistication of what is actually being built.
-For example, we hear RAG, fine-tuning, model training, systems that “learn from experience”.
+For example, we hear talk of RAG, fine-tuning, model training, and systems that "learn from experience".
 The gulf between how these terms sound and what they usually mean is enormous.

 AI generated content